jwestfall69/mad/README.md

 http://sun.hasenbraten.de/vasm/<br>
 http://sun.hasenbraten.de/vlink/

+The version of vasm needs to be >= 2.0c.
 For vasm you will need the vasm6809_mot, vasmm68k_mot and vasmz80_mot variants.
 If you are building vasm from source, you can build it with the following commands from where ever you decompressed vasm.tar.gz.

 ```
 $ make CPU=6809 SYNTAX=mot